AlanLuu/lox-go/doc/log.md

 - `logger.setFlags(flag)`, which sets the flag integer of the current logger object to the specified flag integer
 - `logger.setOutput(file)`, which sets the output file associated with the current logger object to the specified file object
 - `logger.setPrefix(prefix)`, which sets the optional prefix string of the current logger object to the specified prefix string
+- `logger.sprint(...args)`, which returns the log line generated from the specified arguments as a string rather than logging it to the output file associated with the current logger object
-- `logger.sprintln(...args)`, which returns the log line generated from the specified arguments as a string rather than logging it to the output file associated with the current logger object
+- `logger.sprintln(...args)`, which returns the log line generated from the specified arguments plus a newline character as a string rather than logging it to the output file associated with the current logger object